ivangfr/graalvm-quarkus-micronaut-springboot/kafka/quarkus-kafka/README.md

   - **kafka-producer**

-    - Open a terminal and navigate to the `graalvm-quarkus-micronaut-springboot/kafka/quarkus-kafka` folder
+    - Open a terminal and navigate to the `graalvm-quarkus-micronaut-springboot/kafka/quarkus-kafka` folder.

-    - Run the command below to start the application
+    - Run the command below to start the application:
       ```bash
       ./mvnw clean compile quarkus:dev --projects kafka-producer
       ```

   - **kafka-consumer**

-    - Open a terminal and navigate to the `graalvm-quarkus-micronaut-springboot/kafka/quarkus-kafka` folder
+    - Open a terminal and navigate to the `graalvm-quarkus-micronaut-springboot/kafka/quarkus-kafka` folder.

-    - Run the command below
+    - Run the command below:
       ```bash
       ./mvnw clean compile quarkus:dev --projects kafka-consumer -Ddebug=5006 -Dquarkus.http.port=8081
       ```

 - **Simple Test**

-  - In a new terminal, post a news
+  - In a new terminal, post a news:
     ```bash
     curl -i -X POST localhost:8080/api/news -H 'Content-Type: application/json' \
       -d '{"source":"Quarkus Blog", "title":"Dev Quarkus Framework"}'
     ```
-  - See `kafka-producer` and `kafka-consumer` logs
+  - See `kafka-producer` and `kafka-consumer` logs.

 - **Shutdown**

-  Press `Ctrl+C` in `kafka-producer` and `kafka-consumer` terminals
+  Press `Ctrl+C` in `kafka-producer` and `kafka-consumer` terminals.

 ### podman in JVM Mode